Baby dolls for Alzheimer’s patients are therapeutic

-We’ve heard from many caregivers who say their older adults are much calmer and happier now that they have their own baby doll.
+We’ve heard from many family caregivers that say their older adults are calmer and happier now that they have their own baby doll.
 They’re relieved to have found a non-drug solution that eases their senior’s dementia symptoms.

-Some people are concerned that giving their older adult a doll would be demeaning or patronizing.
+However, some people are concerned that giving their older adult a doll would be demeaning or patronizing.
 But when someone has dementia, helping them feel safe and happy in their current reality is the top priority.
-That’s why we sometimes need to consider unconventional approaches like baby dolls, fidget blankets, and other simple activities and toys.

 6 soft, lifelike doll options

-- $20 La Baby doll (16 inches tall) – 4 ethnicity options: caucasian, african american, hispanic, asian
+- La Baby doll (20 inches tall) – Hispanic

-- $27 Lots to Cuddle baby doll (20 inches tall) – 4 ethnicity options: caucasian, african american, hispanic, asian
+- Lots to Cuddle doll (20 inches tall) – Asian

 By DailyCaring Editorial Team